hikrr/pycljs/README.md

 # pycljs

-- This is just personal preferred choices for fullstack development aiming for quick POC.
+- This repo is just a personal preferred choice for full-stack development aiming for quick POC.

 # How to run this repo

+(Assume you are at the root of this repo)

 ## Backend